 PG&E to plead guilty to deaths from California wildfire

-SAN RAMON, Calif. -- Pacific Gas & Electric is expected to plead guilty to 84 felony counts of involuntary manslaughter during a court hearing in which the nation's largest utility will be confronted with its history of neglect and greed that culminated in a wildfire that wiped out most of a Northern California town.
+SAN RAMON, Calif. -- Pacific Gas & Electric is expected to plead guilty Tuesday to 84 felony counts of involuntary manslaughter during a court hearing in which the nation's largest utility will be confronted with its history of neglect and greed that culminated in a wildfire that killed 85 people and wiped out most of a Northern California town.

-The Tuesday hearing before Butte County Superior Court Judge Michael Deems comes nearly three months after PG&E reached a plea agreement in the November 2018 Camp Fire that was ignited by its rickety electrical grid that destroyed Paradise, about 170 miles (275 kilometers) northeast of San Francisco.
+The hearing before Butte County Superior Court Judge Michael Deems comes nearly three months after PG&E reached a plea agreement in the November 2018 fire that was ignited by its rickety electrical grid that destroyed Paradise, about 170 miles (275 kilometers) northeast of San Francisco.
 The fire killed 85 people, but prosecutors weren't certain they could prove PG&E was responsible for one of the deaths.

-The spectacle will unfold as PG&E approaches the end of a complicated bankruptcy case that the company used to work out $25.5 billion in settlements to pay for the damages from the Camp Fire and others that torched wide swaths of Northern California and killed dozens of others in 2017.
+The proceeding will unfold as PG&E approaches the end of a complicated bankruptcy case that the company used to work out $25.5 billion in settlements to pay for the damages from the fire and others that torched wide swaths of Northern California and killed dozens of others in 2017.
 The bankruptcy deals include $13.5 billion earmarked for wildfire victims.
 A federal judge plans to approve or reject PG&E's plan for getting out of bankruptcy by June 30.

 “We want this to be impactful because this can't go on any longer," Butte County District Attorney Mike Ramsey told The Associated Press.
 “There is going to have to be a sea change in PG&E's method of operation."

-The hearing will start with a recitation of each felony count while the pictures of all the people who died in the 2018 fire are shown on a large screen set up in the courtroom, according to Ramsey.
+The hearing will start with a recitation of each felony count while the pictures of all the people who died in the 2018 fire are shown on a large screen, according to Ramsey.

-The proceedings will continue Wednesday when surviving family members of those who died in the 2018 wildfire will be allowed to make statements before Deems.
-More than 20 of the family members plan to appear in the court while others have sent in statements that Ramsey plans to read aloud.
-Deems will formally sentence PG&E on Thursday or Friday, according to Ramsey.
+The proceedings will continue Wednesday when surviving relatives of those who died in the 2018 wildfire that was dubbed the Camp Fire will be allowed to make statements.
+More than 20 people plan to appear in the court while others have sent in statements that Ramsey plans to read aloud.
+The judge will formally sentence PG&E on Thursday or Friday, according to Ramsey.

 Besides the mass killings, PG&E also will plead to one felony count of unlawfully causing a fire.
 No executives will be charged, leaving no one to imprison for the crimes.
 PG&E instead will pay a maximum fine of $3.5 million in addition to $500,000 to cover the county's costs of the criminal investigation.